 20th Anniversary of the program in Canberra.

-As a registered charity, Crime Stoppers ACT relies on volunteers, donations, and support from organisations and members of our local community.
+As a registered charity, ACT Region Crime Stoppers relies on volunteers, donations and support from organisations and members of our local community.
 Our voluntary Board of Directors have experience in a variety of industries and professions.